swiperthefox/pomodoro-timer/README.md

 ## Fetures:

-* Manager tasks.
+* Manage tasks.
-* Start a sesion timer for a given task.
+* Start a session timer for a given task.
 * (Optionally) Add a short note after a session.
-* Show session history for a task.
+* Show sessions history for a task.
-* A "Todo task" that captures trivial things which does worth a whole session.
+* A "Todo task" that captures trivial things which does not worth a whole session.

 ## Quick Start